Popular Celebrations & Holidays Around the World

 Valentine’s Day is the most romantic celebration around the world that takes place on February 14th.
 The celebration is named after St. Valentine, a Catholic priest from the 3rd century.

-Valentine’s Day is a popular celebration in many countries across the globe.
+Valentine’s Day around the world is a popular celebration in many countries.
 During the celebration, children exchange cards and candies and adults exchange gifts with their sweethearts or go out together for a special meal.

 St. Patrick’s Day is celebrated on March 17th and is the anniversary of the death of St. Patrick, the patron saint of Ireland.
 For over 1,000 years, the Irish have observed St. Patrick’s Day as a religious holiday.